 Finding a list of top skills for HR professionals is easy; just a few minutes with your favorite Internet search engine will turn up hundreds of examples.
-While you may list these traits beside each other on your resume, however, the truth probably is that some of your qualities are naturally stronger than others.
+You may list these traits beside each other on your resume.
+However, the truth probably is that some of your qualities are naturally stronger than others.

 Just like you, different organizations are more suited for particular uses of HR.
 So how do you find the optimal situation for your qualifications?
 Job fairs, interviews, and other investigations can reveal helpful information, but they are only useful for assessing individual enterprises.
 By first narrowing your search by basic company characteristics, you can save yourself an enormous amount of time and frustration.
 Get started with this guide to decide whether your proficiencies are more closely matched with HR roles in large or small businesses.